Kromann Reumert is the leading law firm in Denmark with offices in Copenhagen, Aarhus and London.

 See the Danish Data Protection Agency’s guidance on the rights of data subjects for more about your rights here (in Danish).

-Exceptions to Kromann Reumert’s duty of disclosure
+Exceptions to Kromann Reumert’s information obligation

 As a data subject you are entitled to information about Kromann Reumert’s processing of your personal data.
 However, the rules of the Danish Administration of Justice Act and the Code of Conduct for the Danish Bar and Law Society impose on our lawyers a duty of non-disclosure, which may require us in certain cases to decline disclosure to you if your personal data or the processing of them are to remain confidential.